Pat992/dart_azure_cosmosdb/README.md

 #### 3.3.1 List Collections
 The collection-list operation returns a `Future<CollectionList>` with a list of  `Collection` or an error object.
+See [3.3.5 The Collection model](#335-the-collection-model) for information on the returned model and its variables.
 ```dart
 final CollectionList collectionList = await cosmosDb.collection
     .list(dbId: '<DB_ID>');